-*Find out the reason for the stop and avoid unnecessary conversation not related to the specifics of the violation for which you were stopped.
+*Find out why you were stopped and avoid unnecessary conversation not related to the specifics of the violation for which you were stopped.

 *Don’t argue.
 If you refuse to let them search, police may try to detain you by the road and search without your consent.
-You may ask questions about what is happening and why.
+In addition, you may ask questions about what is happening and why.
 It is unwise to be contentious.

-*When your drivers license is returned, you may ask, “Am I free to leave?”
+*When the officer returns your drivers license, you may ask, “Am I free to leave?”
 If you are NOT free to leave, ask why you are under arrest, or why you are not free to leave.

 *Take names.
-If you believe the police have violated your rights, write down information such as their names, badge numbers and license plate numbers.
+Most noteworthy, if you believe the police have violated your rights, write down information such as their names, badge numbers and license plate numbers.

 Remember you have a right to:

 *Know why you were stopped.
-This should be the first question you ask.
+First and foremost, this should be the first question you ask.

 *Decline to answer questions and avoid conversation beyond identifying yourself.
-You have the right to remain silent and not incriminate yourself.
+More specifically, you have the right to remain silent and not incriminate yourself.
 Don’t wait for the police to read your rights to you.
-Anything you say can be used against you or cause further suspicion and interrogation.
+In addition, anything you say can be used against you or cause further suspicion and interrogation.